Tag along for our FTC disclosure saga here. Updated Dec 4, 2025, this article was originally written for twistedroad.com ...

 Finally, it's time for the crown to the castle and most important of noggin' protectors: the motorcycle helmet.
 Before we get into vents and fitment and functionality, let me first suggest that the weight of any helmet carries big influence on our internal temps.
 Working our neck muscles during a lengthy ride causes stress and tension, so buying that lighter-than-helium, full face helmet that's not just DOT (stickers mean nothing) but SNELL rated, well that right there is a fine goal.

-At just over $100, the Bell Qualifier is quite the cool helmet.
+At just over $100, the Bell Qualifier is quite a cool helmet.
 Tack on a bit more scratch and it gets a visual makeover via an array of styled paintwork options.
 It's a loud helmet (I wear earplugs) but most of that noise is due to what keeps it cool, namely the internal supports.
 Throwin' this lid on isn't so much fitting like a glove as it is placing its "massage points" on your scalp.
-Basically, in addition to four switchable vents, it has a lot of linear voids (a good thing) where padding might otherwise go, exposing our hair to air.
+Basically, in addition to four switchable vents, it has many linear voids (a good thing) where padding might otherwise go, exposing our hair to air.
 That means we're the ones doing all of the moisture wicking ... and it works!

-Arai covers all of the typical head shapes from Charlie Brown round to Coneheads oval.
+Arai covers all the typical head shapes from Charlie Brown round to Coneheads oval.
 Their Defiant-X comes in at a whopping $600 but yes, it's worth it.
 Their "Free Flow System" actually creates airflow under the helmet to counteract buffeting and wind noise.
 The doubled vents to the front guide air along two side exhausts and a single rear outlet.
 A three-tier chin vent adds to this same path of travel.
-There's also a neck exhaust vent, something we don't see as often as we should with hot weather motorcycle riding gear.
+There's also a neck exhaust vent, something we don't see as often as we should with hot weather motorcycle gear.

-Hot Weather Motorcycle Riding Gear Summary
+Hot Weather Motorcycle Gear Summary

 I can't promise you that "any" combination of these products is going to be exactly what you're after but I am confident that some combination is.

-What Summer Riding Gear Do You Prefer?
+What Hot Weather Motorcycle Gear Do You Prefer?